 - Sleeping Beauty: The creators of the film weren't all that interested in the beauty herself, hence why the movie spends so much time with the magical and bickering trio of fairies.

 - Frozen's spotlight is split between the royal sisters, Anna and Elsa.
-The former is focused on helping the latter, who is generating ice palaces and singing an awesome song and struggling with intense fear and social isolation.
+Anna is a cheerful, happy-go-lucky princess who is eager to be friends with anyone who crosses her path — much like Rapunzel and Giselle and, well, most of the Disney Princesses.
+She's a well-done character, but definitely vanilla compared to her sister, who is busy engaging in an epic quest of self-discovery and self-acceptance through generating ice palaces and singing awesomely, and struggling with intense fear and social isolation.
 Since Elsa is the Deuteragonist, one could say Anna is her foil.

 Films — Live-Action